 Play therapy is to children what counseling is to adults.
 Play therapy utilizes play, children's natural medium of expression, to help them express their feelings more easily through toys instead of words.

-Association for Play Therapy (APT) defines play therapy as "the systematic use of a theoretical model to establish an interpersonal process wherein trained play therapists use the therapeutic powers of play to help clients prevent or resolve psychosocial difficulties and achieve optimal growth and development."
+The Association for Play Therapy (APT) defines play therapy as "the systematic use of a theoretical model to establish an interpersonal process wherein trained play therapists use the therapeutic powers of play to help clients prevent or resolve psychosocial difficulties and achieve optimal growth and development."

 As a dynamic interpersonal relationship between a child (or person of any age) and a therapist trained in play therapy procedures who provides selected play materials and facilitates the development of a safe relationship for the child (or person of any age) to fully express and explore self (feelings, thoughts, experiences, and behaviors) through play, the child's natural medium of communication, for optimal growth and development. (p.
 11)

 Explaining play therapy to children should be done in appropriate language for their developmental level.
-Dee C. Ray, Director, Center for Play Therapy, Professor, Counseling Program created the following two videos to introduce play therapy to children and to parents.
+Dee C. Ray, Co-Director, Center for Play Therapy, Professor, Counseling Program created the following two videos to introduce play therapy to children and to parents.